Affiliate links on Android Authority may earn us a commission. Learn more.

 Following that is the Alerts tab.
 This is where you’ll set alarms, change call and notification preferences, and turn on/off move alerts.
 Remember, the Hybrid HR’s on-device controls are limited, so this is the only place you can control these types of settings.

-All things considered, I think $195 is a fair price to pay for the Hybrid HR.
-It gets you more functionality than a hybrid watch without a display, but far fewer features than a Wear OS watch.
+All things considered, I think $175 — and especially sales prices below this — is a fair price to pay for the Hybrid HR.
+It gets you more functionality than a hybrid watch without a display but far fewer features than a Wear OS watch.
 With that said, the competition is tight, and the Hybrid HR’s competitors shouldn’t be overlooked at this price range.

 Fossil Hybrid HR review: The verdict